nikitahl/sidebar-navigation-for-wpbakery/README.md

 ### How do I disable the sidebar?

 To disable the sidebar in WPBakery, just deactivate the plugin via the Plugins page in the WordPress dashboard.

+## Code of Conduct

+Please read and follow the [Code of Conduct](./CODE_OF_CONDUCT.md).

+## Contributing

+This project is open for contributions.
+Read the [contributing guide](./CONTRIBUTING.md) to learn about development process.
+How to integrate your changes to CSS Base.

+## License

+Sidebar for WPBakery is [GPLv3 licensed](./LICENSE).